crossplane/docs/content/master/concepts/managed-resources.md

 ### Creation annotations

-In some rare situations a provider can forget that it created a resource.
+When an external system like AWS generates nondeterministic resource names it's possible for a provider to create a resource but not record that it did.
 When this happens the provider can't manage the resource.

 {{<hint "tip">}}